chibby0ne/cuda_book/notes_on_cuda_book.md

 Thread 2 -> x
 Thread 3 -> x

-Arithmetically the four addresses are not consecuitive so the would not be cached together in a typical CPU caching scheme.
-But since GPU texture caches are designed to accelerate access patters like this one.

-So this using texture memory instead of global memory for this cases, would increase performance.
+Arithmetically the four addresses are not consecutive so they would not be cached together in a typical CPU caching scheme.
+But since GPU texture caches are designed to accelerate access patters like this one, we will see an increase in performance in this case when using texture memory instead of global memory.

 Example:

-Two dimensional head transfer simulation.
+Two dimensional heat transfer simulation.